Fringed by the Carpathian Mountains and adorned with colourful Baroque buildings, Brasov looks like something straight out of a fairy tale.

 If you don’t feel like having a big meal, there are a few bakeries close to the square which serve freshly-baked savoury bites and sweet pastries.

-Other must-sees while walking along Brasov’s citadel walls include the fairytale-like Catherine’s Gate and the Weavers’ Bastion, which houses an interesting museum.
+Other must-sees while walking along Brasov’s citadel walls include the fairytale-like Catherine’s Gate and the Weavers’ Bastion.

 If you’re spending the night in Brasov, make sure to explore the city’s historic streets after dark.